 - GUEST SLEEPING ROOM

-- A partitioned part of the interior of a hotel, motel or tourist
+- A partitioned part of the interior of a hotel, motel, or

-accommodation which contains a bed or beds, is maintained primarily
+transient rental which contains a bed or beds, is 'maintained primarily

 for sleeping purposes, and is let out by its owner or, in the case